-What Airbrush Do I Recommend to Most People?
+What Airbrush Kit Do I Recommend to Most People?

 The Patriot 105 is inexpensive, but is most reliable airbrush for painting a large number of models.
 When I was painting swarms of tyranids on commission, the most useful airbrush I had was the Badger Patriot 105.
 The Badger Patriot 105 airbrush does not clog much with a 0.5mm nozzle.
-You can get smaller nozzles for finer detail airbrushing.
+You can get smaller nozzles for fine or ultra fine detail airbrushing.

 On the other hand, when I was painting a smaller number of models, I preferred a balanced approach.
 I needed an airbrush that could help me with the first basecoat and a few layers of highlights.
 That’s when I moved on to the Harder and Steenbeck Infinity 2-in-1.
 I didn’t mess around.
 At over $300 USD, the Infinity is an expensive airbrush.
 Without mincing words, I think the Infinity airbrush is mostly for experienced painters.